architect/arc.codes/src/views/docs/en/get-started/detailed-aws-setup.md

 - If you have a Lambda running `nodejs16.x`, we recommend against adding `@aws-sdk/*` modules (until you are ready to migrate to `nodejs18.x`)
 - Likewise, if you intend to run your Lambda on `nodejs18.x`, we recommend against using `aws-sdk`

 > ℹ️ Upgrading to `nodejs18.x` (and thus using AWS SDK v3) represents a meaningful change, and should be investigated thoroughly and with care.
 Key interfaces have been retired (such as `.promise()`), and some core SDK methods have changed significantly.
 (Example: [`S3.GetObject` no longer returns a Buffer](https://github.com/aws/aws-sdk-js-v3/issues/1877).)
+However, you can likely safely and reliably upgrade if your handlers make use of [`@architect/functions`](/docs/en/reference/runtime-helpers/node.js#%40architect%2Ffunctions).

 #### Architect's AWS SDK strategy